lsjroberts/gelatin-design/_posts/2015-02-08-functional-programming.md

 add 4 (add 3 (add 2 (1)))
 {% endhighlight %}

-This helps you reduce the number of brackets you have to write, and makes your code easier to read.
+This helps reduce the number of brackets you have to write, and makes your code easier to read.
 It becomes more like a sentence:

 {% highlight haskell %}
 numbers : List Int